Dr. Marcia Schulmeister, Ph.D., P.G.

 Visiting Scientist, Chinese Academy or Science, Shijiazhuang, China

 Registered Professional Geologist #138, State of Kansas (students, look here for details on the Geologist License Exam)

 My field-based courses are taught at three university-owned facilities: For a look at new KU hands-on workshop course activities, See: https://edwardscampus.ku.edu/blog/environmental-geology-psm-combines-experiential-online-learning and drive.google.com/file/d/1apeadBo2mXBwz7WUJA_EVUKiGJ2XaWIX/view?usp=share_link

 KU's Geology Field Station, Arkansas River basin, Canon City, Colorado

 The University of Kansas Geology Department owns a geology field station near Canon City in Colorado.
-KU's Hydrogeology Field Camp class was established at the facility in 2018.
+KU's Hydrogeology Field Camp class was established at the facility in 2018 and will be taught again in the summer of 2022.
 Nearby gold and sliver mines, regional irrigation systems, and access to Fourmile Creek, provide opportunities for environmental study.

 ESU's Hydrogeology On-campus Teaching and Research Station along the Neosho River in Emporia, Kansas

 At Emporia State, I created a hydrogeology teaching and research station through partnerships with industry and government colleagues.
 ESU is the only university in Kansas with a hydrogeology teaching and research station located right in the middle of campus.
 In addition to its Neosho River access, it hosts 12 monitoring wells, 6 multilevel samplers, lysimeters, and 5 buried "mystery targets" used for demonstrating hydrogeophysical methods.
 To read all about ESU's field-based program click here.
 The "Hands-on" experience gained at this site helped many ESU students gain employment in environmental geology jobs (see Hydrogeology Alumni)